 Leafy-green vegetables like spinach, kale, and Swiss chard are rich in vitamins and minerals and low in potassium and phosphorus, making them a superfood for kidney patients.
 Garlic is another superfood that protects the kidneys, reducing inflammation and oxidative stress.

-There is no best remedy to instantly reduce creatine levels.
+There is no best remedy to instantly reduce creatinine levels.
 It is a mix of lifestyle modifications, medicines, and cutting down on harmful substances like alcohol and smoking.
 One can easily improve kidney function and reduce creatinine levels by implementing healthy lifestyle choices and managing health disorders.

 Also Read: